Toyota Arena: Other events

 The arena is commonly used for high school graduation ceremonies throughout late May/early June.
 Most of the high schools originate from the Inland Empire and eastern edge of the San Gabriel Valley.
 These include the Corona-Norco Unified, Fontana Unified, Rialto Unified, Chino Valley Unified, and Upland Unified School Districts.

+Additionally, the arena hosted the California FFA 95th Annual State Conference from March 16 through 19, 2023.
+This event was attended by 7,000 members and guests.

 Hot Wheels Monster Trucks Live comes to the arena every September.